 Barcelona was founded by Romans, by Emperor Augusto, exactly 2000 years ago.
 Romans, clever people, chose a very convenient spot located between two rivers one in the North and other in the South, it was a flat and fertile land in front of the sea, so they could live from fishing and farming, plenty of water coming from a short range of mountains north-west of the city brought to the city by aqueducts.
 Providing the perfect location for the kind of living on that time.

-Today Barcelona, and most part of the world, has a different kind of society and economy, we no longer live just for surviving, and we try to take the most out of our lives.
+Today Barcelona, and most part of the world, has a different kind of society and economy, we no longer live just, we try to take the most out of our lives.
 So, in these days the location is also perfect:

 Near Barcelona are some of the nicest beaches in Spain (Costa Brava), Barcelona itself has acceptable beaches which locals and visitors use intensively almost for half of the year, not far from Barcelona also we have some of the highest mountains in Spain: the Pyrenees, most years for more than four months, people from Barcelona and Catalonia go skiing.

 Barcelona was not an important city in Roman times, in fact one of the 2 capitals in Spain in that time was Tarragona (Tarraco in Latin), just 65 miles south of Barcelona, also by the sea.
-So if you are interested in Romans this is the place to visit, nevertheless in Barcelona we also can find Roman remains in the underground of the old city, in fact we have some of the biggest archaeological works in Europe, with very accurate and precise information about how was life in Roman times.
+So if you are interested in Romans this is the place to visit, nevertheless in Barcelona apart from the Roman Walls and Augusto Temple columns, we also can find Roman remains in the underground of the old city, in fact we have some of the biggest archaeological works in Europe, with very accurate and precise information about how was life in Roman times.

 Despite this introduction about Roman Barcelona, this is not considered one of the high points in the History of the city.
 One of the real high points in the history of Barcelona was in medieval times, more precisely in XIII, XIV and XV centuries.
 Barcelona rose from humble beginnings in Roman times and a dull period after that to become a splendid, powerful city in Middle Ages, fighting other Mediterranean cities for control over regional trade.
 From that period, today, in a day tour and with the help and explanations of a licensed tour guide, we may visit one of the highlights of Barcelona: Gothic Quarter, with the Cathedral of the city, King´s Square, Gothic palaces, two other Gothic churches that have nothing to envy the Cathedral, Jewish Quarter, Gothic entrance to the City Council and to the Palace of the Local Government, romantic Squares, etc…